 3. Amed and Tulamben

 Everyone loves white sandy beaches.
 Well, what about black sandy beaches for a change?
 Amed is not your regular dive site.
 With the beautiful Mt.
 Agung in plain sight and a peaceful beach surrounded by hills, it’s definitely a dive site you don’t want to miss.
 Many divers who visit Bali ensure they touch down in Amed, as there’s so much to see.
 It’s situated on the East side of Bali, and even though the island is referred to as a fisherman village, it’s actually quite tranquil and exciting.

 For beginners and professionals alike, there’s a traditional boat that takes divers from the beach to the dive site.
-Experienced divers can go wall diving with a beautiful view of tropical fishes, reef tip sharks, and colourful coral gardens.
-What’s even more mesmerising are the sea turtles that can sometimes be spotted.
+Experienced divers can go wall diving with a beautiful view of tropical fishes, reef tip sharks, and colorful coral gardens.
+What’s even more mesmerizing are the sea turtles that can sometimes be spotted.

-These waters were once known for salt fishing, snorkelling and fishing; however, since such amazing waters can’t go unnoticed, it’s now a well-visited scuba diving site.
-That’s what led to the development of the artificial reef which is also rich in colourful marine life.
+These waters were once known for salt fishing, snorkeling, and fishing; however, since such amazing waters can’t go unnoticed, it’s now a well-visited scuba diving site.
+That’s what led to the development of the artificial reef which is also rich in colorful marine life.
 It’s obviously not as beautiful as the natural walls and coral reefs, but it’s still well worth a visit.